What is Customer Engineering?

 Trite as it is, AI unlocks the ability to scale customer operations from an engineering perspective, instead of a business COGS problem.

-Previously, customer obsession never scaled well before because customer support is overwhelmingly treated as a cost center, with the exception of a companies like Zappos or Hilton, where it’s their brand.
+Customer obsession never scaled well before because customer support is overwhelmingly treated as a cost center, with the exception of companies like Zappos or Hilton, where it’s their brand.
 But those are fundamentally service companies with little to no core product of their own.
 At product companies, it’s hard to imagine customer support or even account managers ever getting paid more than the engineers.

 AI changes this.
 Not just because AI can reply to emails.
 The entire nature of customer communication has changed.
-Let’s talk about through the lens of reactive and proactive customer communications.
+Let’s talk through the lens of reactive & proactive, fixes & features.

 Reactive